 People who struggle with mental health often have the most difficult time finding and maintaining a job.

-When it comes to bipolar disorder, manic and depressive episodes can often lead to various problems in a professional arena.
-These tend to comprise in high levels of stress and are caused by a number of factors.
+When it comes to bipolar disorder, manic and depressive episodes can often lead to various problems in the professional arena.
+These result in high levels of stress and are caused by several factors.

 Unhealthy Work Conditions

-Before we begin considering what might be the best job for you, it’s important to consider these factors.
-What is it that you want to avoid about your current work-life?
+Before we consider what might be the best job for you, you need to take these factors into account.
+What is it that you want to avoid about your current work life?
 How do you want to build yourself and what kind of work environment can make that happen?

-By answering questions as such, you’re giving yourself the opportunity to understand the kind of work that’ll allow your mental health to find balance.
+By answering questions as such, you’re allowing yourself to understand the kind of work that’ll allow your mental health to find balance.

 Worst Jobs for Bipolar Disorder

-If you’re young and struggling with bipolar disorder, take some time to consider what kind of career-path may have a negative impact on you.
+Still, professional-level jobs can be just as difficult to manage.
+If you’re young and struggling with bipolar disorder, take some time to consider what kind of career path may harm you.
 If you’re older and already locked into an unhealthy career, consider a new direction you may want to take and start working towards it.

 Bartender

 Any job with a nighttime shift is bound to cause difficulty in your sleep pattern.
-However, combining this shift while always being in an atmosphere of alcohol is bound to be even more stressful.
+However, combining this with an atmosphere of alcohol is bound to be even more stressful.

-Always being around people who’ve been drinking too much may cause undesired pressures.
-And constantly being within the proximity of alcohol will make you vulnerable to various temptations.
+Surrounding yourself with people who’ve been drinking too much may cause undesired pressures.
+And constantly being within the proximity of alcohol will make you vulnerable to temptations that can lead to a substance abuse disorder.

 Customer Service/Salesperson